TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Batch Processing (500/batch)59.3485.6%121.4584.5%

-Conclusion: While individual tweaks provide moderate gains (6–27%), the architectural shift to batch processing delivers a massive speed-up of over 85%.
-Combining all strategies results in 90.6% time savings and an 87.4% memory reduction.
+Conclusion: While individual tweaks deliver moderate gains (6–27%), the architectural shift to batch processing yields a massive 85+% speed-up.
+Combining all strategies results in 90.6% time savings and an 87.4% reduction in memory.

 Throughput increases from 24 rec/s to 257 rec/s – a game changer for enterprise migrations.